Quick set up with Rackspace Cloud Orchestration

 You can view the status and progress of your stack build on the stack details page.
 All cloud infrastructure is shown in the infrastructure section.
-When the stack is in the Up status, the build is complete.
+When the stack displays the green Up status, the build is complete.

 View stack details